-We currently have no direct corporate subsidiaries but may have corporate subsidiaries in the future.
+We currently have several direct corporate subsidiaries and may have additional corporate subsidiaries in the future.
 A corporation that is a "qualified REIT subsidiary" is not treated as a corporation separate from its parent REIT.
-All assets, liabilities, and items of income, deduction, and credit of a qualified REIT subsidiary are treated as assets, liabilities, and items of income, deduction, and credit of the REIT.
-A qualified REIT subsidiary is a corporation, all the capital shares of which are owned by the parent REIT, unless we and the subsidiary have jointly elected to have it treated as a "taxable REIT subsidiary."
+All assets, liabilities, and items of income, deduction, and credit of the REIT.
+A qualified REIT subsidiary is a corporation, all of the capital stock of which is owned by the parent REIT, unless we and the subsidiary have jointly elected to have it treated as a "taxable REIT subsidiary."
 A REIT is not treated as directly holding the assets of a taxable REIT subsidiary or as directly receiving any income that the taxable REIT subsidiary earns.
 Rather, the stock issued by each of our taxable REIT subsidiaries is an asset in our hands, and we generally recognize as income the dividends, if any, that we receive from our taxable REIT subsidiaries.
 A taxable REIT subsidiary is treated separately from us and will be subject to federal corporate income taxation.
-In contrast, in applying the requirements described herein, any qualified REIT subsidiary of ours will be ignored, and all assets, liabilities, and items of income, deduction, and credit of such subsidiary will be treated as our assets, liabilities, and items of income, deduction, and credit of such subsidiary will be treated as our assets, liabilities, and items of income, taxation, though they might be subject to state and local taxation.
+In contrast, in applying the requirements described herein, any qualified REIT subsidiary of ours will be ignored, and all assets, liabilities, and items of income, deduction, and credit.
+We believe all of our direct corporate subsidiaries are qualified REIT subsidiaries, except for those that would qualify as taxable REIT subsidiaries or subsidiary REITs.
+Accordingly, our qualified REIT subsidiaries are not subject to federal corporate income taxation, though they may be subject to state and local taxation.